mileslucas/BiweightStats.jl/README.md

 2. [RobustStats.jl](https://github.com/mrxiaohe/RobustStats.jl)

     Contains many more robust statistics primarily based on the WRS R package.
 Appears to be unmaintained and not updated to Julia v1.
-The `bivar` function is the same as this package's [`Biweight.midvar`], although `bivar` does not have definitions for the statistics across axes of an array.
+The `bivar` function is the same as this package's `midvar`, although `bivar` does not have definitions for the statistics across axes of an array.

 ## Contributing and Support